Settlement Agreements Made Easy

 I’m not happy with the financial terms

-Some employees are not satisfied with the financial deal and/or the terms of the agreement and will instruct their solicitor to negotiate on one or both fronts.
+Some employees are not satisfied with the financial deal and/or the terms of the agreement and will instruct their solicitor to conduct settlement negotiations on one or both fronts.
 The ability to negotiate will very much depend on the circumstances and strength of the individual’s case.
 The stronger the legal basis for a claim, the more likely it is that employers will be receptive to negotiations to increase the compensation and amend terms in the employee’s favour.

 Changes to the Settlement Agreement wording